Menditect/documentation/docs/microflow-parameter-value.md

 ### Use an Empty object for the Microflow Parameter Value
 - In the Test Suite page, select the Microflow Teststep to view the Microflow Parameter Values for.
-- Select the <i class="fal fa-empty-set"></i> button for the parameter to set it to 'Empty'.
+- Select the "<i class="fal fa-empty-set"></i>" button for the parameter to set it to 'Empty'.

 ### Set a fixed Microflow Parameter Value
 Note that Microflow Parameter Values can be either objects or primitives like String, Integer, etc.
 If the Microflow Parameter Value is an object, a former Teststep must be used to provide the value.

-- Click <i class="fas fa-keyboard"></i> on the right of the attribute, indicating a fixed value should be set.
+- Click "<i class="fas fa-keyboard"></i>" on the right of the attribute, indicating a fixed value should be set.
 - Enter or select a value for the attribute.

 For each datatype, there is a different way of entering the value: